 Following the tragedy in Oklahoma City, Americans watched in disbelief as liberal pundits attempted to portray the maniac bombers with conservative and religious Americans – especially those who fight for the unborn child.

-Writing in The Washington Post, Michael Lind made that connection between the bombers and pro-lifers.
+Writing in The Washington Post, Michael Lind made that connection.
 He wrote,

 “The story of Oklahoma City and the militias should not make us forget that the main form of political terrorism in the United States is perpetuated by right wing opponents of abortion.”